Jia-Yee/LLM-Engineering/README.md

-# LLM Engineering - Parameter Documentation
+# LLM Engineering - Learning by Doing

 A comprehensive guide to LLM parameters using Jupyter notebooks, Ollama, and Llama3.
 Perfect for learning LLM prompting over a weekend!
 This repository was created with help from [devin.ai](https://devin.ai/).